kwameopareasiedu/react-simple-widgets/src/widgets/popup-menu/popup-menu-usage.md

 > **A ```PopupMenu``` only renders the first two (2) children**.
 The first child must be the trigger button and the second should be the options menu displayed when the trigger button is clicked.

-> The PopupMenu also closes when the area around the options menu is clicked.
+> `PopupMenu` also closes when the area around the options menu is clicked or when the window is scrolled.